Gugulethu-Nyoni/semantq_storage/README.md

 File storage module for semantqQL — the Node.js backend of the semantq framework.

 Organizes files by model record structure (e.g., `product/1/images/`) and provides a unified API across multiple storage providers.
+Uploadthing is our default cloud storage.

 ## Installation